LotusEngineer/Musclefood-Tech-Test/README.md

 Vending machine kata tech test performed for Musclefood, written in typescript and tested using the jest runner (Mocha/Chai).

+### Given more time/what i would have like to get around to
+- My implementation of the final case isn't spot on, i had more complex idea i wouldn't taken more thought and time for execution.
+- Further to that, would have like to implement a coinInventory for spent coins to help facilitate making change.
+- Had plans to implement some constructor arguments and maybe a factory to set initial inventory/coinStore
+- Would write some test helpers for repeated actions like inserting multiple of the same coin (some kind of loop) and test set ups

 See kata description below.

 Vending Machine Kata